-• Fire drills are conducted monthly.
+- Fire drills are conducted four times a year at a minimum.
 The date and time of the drill will not be announced.
 The individual teacher or para-educator assigned to any handicapped student will be responsible for taking the child out of the building in case of a fire or fire drill.
-In an event where there would be no para-educator and the teacher would need assistance, the office will arrange for help.

-- There will be one official tornado drill in the fall and two in the spring.
+In an event where there would be no para-educator and the teacher would need assistance, the office will arrange for help. - There will be one official tornado drill in the fall and in the spring.
 Tornado drills may or may not be announced.
 In the event of a live tornado warning, we will make the following announcement to parents/guardians, as time allows.
 Safety of all students and staff will be our first priority!
 "We are in a tornado warning.
 All students are safe in our designated shelters until the warning has been lifted and it is safe to release students.
 Please do not come to the school, unless you are seeking shelter.
-We will not release students until the warning has been lifted." - Lockdown or "intruder" drills will be conducted throughout the year.
-Procedures for lockdown drills will be reviewed with the staff at the beginning of the year and communicated to and practiced by students and staff. - Our school will recognize three levels of "threat", depending on the circumstances.
-The lowest level of threat is a "Safety Watch".
+We will not release students until the warning has been lifted." - Crisis Drills will be conducted three times throughout the year at a minimum.
+Procedures for Crisis drills will be reviewed with the staff at the beginning of the year and communicated to and practiced by students and staff. - Our school will recognize two levels of "threat", depending on the circumstances.
+The lowest level of threat is a "Secure Campus".
 This may take place in the event that something has occurred in our community that does not pose an immediate threat to students or staff, but that staff need to know to be on alert.
-Parents will typically not be notified of a Safety Watch situation.
-The second level of threat is a "Lockout".
-This means no one will be let in or let out of the building, as a more serious level of threat has occurred in the community.
-Parents will be notified of a Lockout situation and are asked to NOT pick up their children during this time until the Lockout has been lifted by school officials.
-The third level and highest level of threat is a "Lockdown", which means that immediate danger is imminent and we will be following our Emergency Response Plan for the safety of all students and staff.
-Parents will be notified of a Lockdown situation as soon as possible, but this will also be dependent on the circumstances the school is under at the time.
-Again, parents are asked to NOT pick up their children during a Lockdown situation until the Lockdown has been lifted by school officials.
+During a Secure Campus, all students and staff will remain in the building, but will continue with instruction.
+No one will be allowed to enter or exit the building during this time.
+The Second and highest level of threat is an "Active Intruder", which means that immediate danger is imminent and we will be following our Emergency Response Plan and the A.L.I.C.E protocol for the safety of all students and staff.
+Parents will be notified of an Active Intruder situation as soon as possible, but this will also be dependent on the circumstances the school is under at the time.
+Again, parents are asked to NOT pick up their children during an Active Intruder situation until the threat has been lifted by school officials.